Asparagus is a delicate-tasting vegetable and growing it means paying attention to a few things.

 - Purple asparagus – a rare variety that is closer to the green asparagus.

 - Wild asparagus – thin and delicate, it is perfect in mixed salads.

 To taste them at their best, eat them quickly after they’ve been cut.

 Smart tip about asparagus

 Add compost in fall to increase availability of nutrients.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Asparagus tip shared by LeneA under Pixabay license
+Asparagus tip by LeneA under Pixabay license